vishalanarase/pod-webhook-mutator/README.md

 ### Certificate Generation

-Follow the instructions in `docs/certs.md` to generate the necessary certificates for the webhook.
+Follow the [instructions](docs/certs.md) to generate the necessary certificates for the webhook.

 ### Docker Build and Push

-Follow the instructions in `docs/docker.md` to build and push the Docker image to a container registry.
+Follow the [instructions](docs/docker.md) to build and push the Docker image to a container registry.

 ### Deploying the Webhook